My dog is my child, so I try to find and bake as much as I can for my girl. Homemade is almost always healthier than

 Peanut Butter Dog Treat Recipe

 Making homemade treats for your dogs is one of the best feelings in the world.
 The look on your dog's face when they receive a homemade treat is truly priceless.
 When you make your own treats, you control what goes into them, so you know the ingredients are good and you can keep out all the bad stuff.
 You can also control the size of the treats to match the size of your dog for better portion control.

 Another added benefit to making homemade dog treats is that it's the perfect gift for other pet parents.
-You can customize them in so many ways, and it shows the gift receiver that you put thought and effort into the gift.
-I got the dog treat jar in the photo above from the dollar store—it's cute and cheap, so it's also budget-friendly.
+You can customize them in so many ways, and it shows the recipient that you put thought and effort into the gift.
+I got the jar in the photo above from the dollar store—it's cute and cheap, so it's also budget-friendly.